networknext/next/docs/what_benefit_does_network_next_provide_for_games.md

 ## So, what benefit does Network Next provide for my game?

-When your players would otherwise experience bad network performance that would reduce engagement, retention and monetization for your game -- *we fix it*.

 Network Next platform monitors your players, and when they would otherwise experience high latency or packet loss, _we fix it_ by steering their traffic through multiple distinct routes with significantly lower latency, jitter and packet loss.
 Player frustration is reduced.
-Engagment, retention and monetization goes up.
+Player engagment, retention and monetization go up.